Beauford (horse): Breeding

 Beauford was bred by the Mackay family at the Tinagroo stud northwest of Scone by Beau Soult (NZ) and winner of the 1913 Rosehill Guineas his dam Blueford (AUS) was unraced with all seven foals being winners.
 Beauford was the second foal.

 Breeder, William H Mackay born in Dungog was a leading pastoralist having extensive interests throughout N.S.W. and Queensland was also director of Pitt, Son and Badgery and Royal Exchange Assurance died in 1939 aged 81 at his Double Bay residence.

 Racing career

 Beauford raced between 1919–1926 but did not race at 2 years and raced for seven seasons which included in the spring of 1922 the historic four successive W.F.A races over distances from 9 furlongs to 1½ miles being the Chelmsford Stakes, Hill Stakes, Spring Stakes and Craven Plate against the champion Gloaming.

+As a four-year-old in 1920 Beauford improved rapidly and won the Chester Handicap and the Kensington Handicap.
+As a five-year-old he had a magnificent season, winning the Tramway Handicap, Hill Stakes, Craven Plate, Railway Quality (now the George Ryder Stakes) and Epsom Handicap in 1921.
+In 1922 he added the Rawson Stakes (now the Ranvet Stakes) and the All Aged Stakes.

+The two races he won against Gloaming in 1922 were the Chelmsford Stakes and the 1½ miles Spring Stakes.

 Trainer Sid Killick's stables were named 'Myra Bluan' at 32 Everton Street Hamilton, Newcastle and leased the champion Beauford for 2 years then after raced by his breeder other notable stable winners were Myra Bluan 1911 Villiers Stakes, Angelique 1913 Tatts Club Cup, Salrak 1921 Breeders' Plate and Lady Valais 1924 AJC St Leger.